codycoogan/metronomeforlifx/README.md

 # Metronome for LIFX
-Pulses LIFX lights to the beat of songs being currently played on Spotify with two different colors that are varied with every song
+Pulses LIFX lights to the beat of songs being currently played on Spotify with two different colors that are varied with every song.
 # What You Need
 - Spotify account
 - LIFX light(s)